My Car Won’T Start But The Radio And Lights Work: Causes Fixes

 Another potential cause of your car’s starting problem could be faulty fuel injectors.
 If the fuel injectors are not delivering the correct amount of fuel to the engine, it can lead to a lack of fuel combustion and prevent your car from starting.
 Cleaning or replacing the faulty fuel injectors is necessary for resolving this issue.
 Contact a trusted mechanic to inspect the fuel injectors and perform the required maintenance.

-Issues with the Engine Control Module
+Issues With The Engine Control Module

 The engine control module (ECM) is responsible for managing various engine functions, including starting the car.
 If the ECM malfunctions or experiences electrical issues, it can disrupt the starting process.
 In some cases, a simple reset or reprogramming of the ECM might be sufficient to resolve the problem.
 However, if the ECM is damaged, it may need to be replaced.
 Consult with an experienced technician who can diagnose the issue and offer the appropriate solution.